twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 Optional:
     sudo apt-get install vim

-Note: if you typed sudo -i during your initial virtualbox setup then you don't need to keep typing sudo here.
+Note: alternatively you can type `sudo -i` first, then you don't need to keep typing sudo before each command.

 Result:
- - psql
+ - You should have a new command available, psql
- - postgres user
+ - There is now postgres user
- - service running
+ - The postgresql service should be running

 Configuring Postgres
 --------------------